smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 > That breathing less air beats breathing you in
 > <footer>Incubus, &ldquo;Blood on the Ground&rdquo;</footer>

 And we haven't even explored the likes of Taylor Swift,{{% margin-note side %}}"Cold As You"; "Teardrops On My Guitar"{{% /margin-note %}} Matchbox Twenty,{{% margin-note side %}}"Bed of Lies"{{% /margin-note %}} Alkaline Trio,{{% margin-note side %}}"Another Innocent Girl"{{% /margin-note %}} you know, the sorts of songs that make you fumble around for the "&#9197;" button due to how insufficiently angry they are for the task at hand.
+Every single one of these songs has some kind of unauthentic facial expression in the lyrics.

-But there's so much more to it than unauthentic facial expressions.
+But we've barely scratched the surface.
 There is an entire universe of fakeness before us.

 ## "Gonna make a break and take a fake"

-It makes sense from a practical standpoint why the word "fake" in the abstract is useful in lyrics.
-It's short, punchy, and it can be used to set up a whole mess of different rhyme options:
+It makes sense from a practical standpoint why the word "fake" in the abstract is useful in lyrics. {{% margin-note %}}Just look at the alternatives: _bogus_, _phony_, _feign_, _scam_.
+They all sound... goofy.{{% /margin-note %}} It's short, punchy, and it can be used to set up a whole mess of different rhyme options:

 > My sweet revenge will be yours, it's in the **making** \
 > It's in the **taking**, **making**, **baking**, **taking**, **faking** \